chirag-gamer/my-way-as-a-cybersecurity/README.md

-# My aim is to become cyber security professional
+# My aim is to become cyber security expert
 i will be sharing my probgress day by day. for context: its 30th june and 11:30 pm and for no reason i got thought of doing so..